breakspear/bdtoolkit/README.md

 # Brain Dynamics Toolbox

-##Version 2017c (pre-release)
+##Version 2017c

 The [Brain Dynamics Toolbox](http://bdtoolbox.blogspot.com) provides a convenient graphical user interface for exploring dynamical systems in MATLAB.
 Users implement their own dynamical equations (as matlab scripts) and use the toolbox graphical interface to view phase portraits and other plots in real-time.
 The same models can also be run as MATLAB scripts without the graphics interface.
 The toolbox includes solvers for Ordinary Differential Equations (ODE), Delay Differential Equations (DDE) and Stochastic Differential Equations (SDE).
 The plotting tools are modular so that users can create custom plots according to their needs.
-Custom solver routines can also be used.
+Custom solver routines can also be included.
 The user interface is designed for dynamical systems with large numbers of variables and parameters, as is often the case in dynamical models of the brain.
 Hence the name, *Brain Dynamics Toolbox*.

 ## Download
-Dowload the latest release from the [bdtoolkit](https://github.com/breakspear/bdtoolkit/releases) repository on GitHub
+Dowload the [bdtoolkit-2017c.zip](https://github.com/breakspear/bdtoolkit/releases/download/2017c/bdtoolkit-2017c.zip) file from the *bdtoolkit* repository on GitHub

 ## Getting Started
 The toolbox requires MATLAB 2014b or newer.
 Unzip the toolbox files into a directory of your choosing.
 The main toolbox scripts are located in the *bdtoolkit* directory which must be in your matlab PATH variable.
-The *bdtoolkit/models* directory contains example scripts that are also advisable to have in your PATH.
+The *bdtoolkit/models* directory contains example scripts that are advisable to have in your PATH too.

 ```matlab
     $ unzip bdtoolkit-2017c.zip